networknext/proton/README.md

 The reason is that there is a limit of 5 arguments per-kfunc *and* you need to pass in array lengths via *__sz for the BPF verifier.

 Because of this, the secretbox functions encrypt and decrypt in-place *and* you need to pass in a pointer to the data with the crypto header included at the front for both encrypt and decrypt.

+# Examples

+If you'd like to see an example of proton in action take a look at the new network next backend I'm writing in XDP: https://github.com/networknext/protect